juanamb77/Smartphone-Tethered-Visual-Field-Mapping-and-Neuro-Rehabilitation-Wearable./README.md

 Status: Conceptual design and software architecture established prior to the commencement of employment.
 Current development involves prototype iteration and eye-tracking algorithm refinement.

-Note:The inventor reserves the right to multi-license or transition to proprietary licensing for future iterations of this architecture.
+Note: The inventor reserves the right to multi-license or transition to proprietary licensing for future iterations of this architecture.